bcssov/IronyModManager/index.md

 Check this [checklist](https://github.com/bcssov/IronyModManager/wiki/New-User-Checklist) if you are a first time user of Irony.

 ### Documentation
-Documentation is hosted on the [wiki](https://github.com/bcssov/IronyModManager/wiki). if you're looking for PDF Documentation see [here](https://github.com/bcssov/IronyModManager/discussions/210).
+Documentation is hosted on the [wiki](https://github.com/bcssov/IronyModManager/wiki).
+If you're looking for PDF Documentation see [here](https://github.com/bcssov/IronyModManager/discussions/210).

 ### Issues\Bugs
 Reports issues and bugs [here](https://github.com/bcssov/IronyModManager/issues).